Probabilistic Analysis of Event-Mode Experimental Data: Event Mode Data Analysis

 \subsubsection{Testing of MCMC-Sampled Bayesian Analysis}

-In this demonstration, we will create a 2D detector map of a SANS instrument with both a signal and a large background, and do a full data normalisation as we would in an experiment, taking into account the solid angle correction similar to that used in the usual radial averaging step, and account for this with the weighting factor.
+In this demonstration, we will generate a synthetic SANS spectrum with both a signal and a large background.
 Figure \ref{fig:twocomponent-lse-fit} shows a traditional analysis of this data.
 There is a critical scattering component following the common Cauchy distribution, and a Porod-like $\propto Q^{-4}$ systematic background.
 The relative intensity of the two components is 1:1.
 The fit to this data is reasonable and probably would not have any challenges in terms of quality of work.

 If we now switch to event mode, and use the MCMC-sampled Bayesian method, the samples of the $(M, \kappa)$ parameter space are shown in figure \ref{fig:MCMC-samples}.
 The true parameter value is shown as a solid horizontal line, and we can see that the MCMC samples are pretty close.
-On the other hand, the least squares estimate is not as good.
+On the other hand, the least squares estimate is not as good, at least for the mixing parameter.
+It is known that long-tailed distributions sometimes exhibit systematic effects with least squares fitting \cite{CLAUSET-POWER-LAW}, and this is probably a mild example of this.

-However, when we try to plot a ``fit'' of the data, in other words, compute the PDF of the intensity vs $Q$ based on the extracted parameters from the MCMC analysis and scale it so that the integral is the same as the histogrammed data points, it is not at all satisfactory, as shown in figure \ref{fig:MCMC-fit-histo}.
-In fact, most reviewers would probably reject an analysis like this.
+There are two methods one might choose to plot a ``fit'' of the data from the MCMC analysis, in other words, compute the PDF of the intensity vs $Q$ based on the extracted parameters from the MCMC analysis and scale it so that the integral is the same as the histogrammed data points.
+The first way is to plot the PDF coming from the parameter value associated with each of the parallel walkers.
+The advantage of this method is that any variance of the parameters is visible alongside the measurements.
+This is shown in figure \ref{fig:MCMC-fit-histo}, where the lines overlap along the left side of the graph and spread out slightly to the right side.

-So what is going on here?
-How can it be that the Bayesian analysis is producing more accurate parameters, but the fit looks so bad?
-Well, it is not the fit that is wrong. \emph{It is the histogram that is wrong}.
-It does not accurately reflect the distribution of points.

-An alternative to a histogram is \emph{kernel density estimation} (KDE).
-In this method, we convolute a kernel function, say $g(Q)$ with the density of measurements $Q_i$ and plot the resulting probability density function on a reference set of points $Q_j$.
-The $Q_j$ might be, but do not have to be, the same as the histogram's binning $x$-values.
-That looks like this:

-The function $g(Q)$ could be a gaussian or some other shape.
-The point is that it is a sliding integral and not a fixed grid of integral boxes.
-There are a lot of different KDE libraries and kernel functions you can use, here I will use the scikit-learn \cite{SCIKIT-LEARN} implementation of KDE with an Epanechnikov kernel function in these first examples.